Back pain from spinal arthritis

 Back pain caused by spinal arthritis can have a drastic effect on your lifestyle.
 The spine is involved in almost any activity performed.
-From throwing a baseball with your grandson to taking your dog for a walk, spinal pain can make even the most enjoyable activities overwhelming.
+From spending time with your family to taking your dog for a walk, spinal pain can make even the most enjoyable activities difficult or impossible.
 It’s important to look into multiple types of treatment and get started right away in order to improve your quality of life.

 Spinal arthritis is a common cause of back pain.
-Like most health problems, the earlier it is treated the greater the success of treatment.
-Symptoms of spinal arthritis include burning or stabbing neck or back pain, numbness in the neck or back, a limited range of motion or a “crunching” feeling of bone rubbing against bone.
-These symptoms are similar to those of other back conditions; therefore, your physician could perform a number of tests including blood tests, X-rays, an MRI, CT scan or bone scan to obtain an accurate diagnosis.
+Like most health problems, the earlier it is treated the greater the chances of effective treatment.
+Symptoms of spinal arthritis include localized aches and pains, numbness in the neck or back, stiffness and a crunching feeling of bone rubbing against bone.
+These symptoms can be similar to those of other spine conditions, so it is important to receive a positive diagnosis.
+Your doctor can perform a number of tests including blood tests, X-rays, an MRI, CT scan or bone scan to identify the underlying cause.

 Spinal arthritis treatment depends on the severity of your back pain as well as your age and general health.
 Therapy should begin conservatively and progressively become more aggressive if necessary.
-Nonsurgical treatments include rest, exercise, medications, hot/cold therapy, chiropractic care and physical therapy.
-Discuss with your physician about creating a personalized treatment plan.
-In the event that these treatments are ineffective, or in severe cases of spine arthritis, back surgery could be recommended.
+Nonsurgical treatments include:

 Surgical treatments for spinal arthritis usually involve removing any tissue and bone that may be pressing against the nerve roots.
-The minimally invasive, outpatient procedures performed by the skilled surgeons at Laser Spine Institute are often the clinically appropriate surgical first choice for addressing degenerative spine conditions like spinal arthritis.
+The minimally invasive outpatient spine surgery performed by the highly skilled surgeons at Laser Spine Institute can provide relief for degenerative spine conditions like spinal arthritis.
 Our minimally invasive techniques provide patients with many advantages over traditional open spinal surgery, which generally requires large incisions and muscle disruption in order to provide surgeons with sufficient access to the spinal components.
-In contrast, minimally invasive spine surgery is performed using a tiny camera and micro-instruments that are inserted through small incisions.
+In contrast, minimally invasive spine surgery is performed using micro instruments that are inserted through a small incision using muscle-sparing techniques.
 As a result, these procedures are much less invasive than traditional open back surgery.